-As the independent auditor for Trading Solutions.Com, Inc., I hereby consent to the incorporation by reference in this Form SB-2 Statement and any amendments thereto of my report, relating to the financial statements and financial statements and financial schedules of Trading Solutions.Com, Inc. for the period from date of inception to June 30, 1999 included on Form SB-2 and amendments.
+As the independent auditor for Trading Solutions.Com, Inc., I hereby consent to the incorporation herein this Form SB-2 Statement and any amendments thereto of my report, relating to the financial statements and financial statements and financial statements and financial schedules of Trading Solutions.Com, Inc. for the period from date of inception to June 30, 1999 included on Form SB-2 and amendments.
 The report is dated July 21, 1999.